 Daylight Saving Time Is Stupid and Expensive and Dangerous

-You know what?
-That’s a lie, that part about gaining an hour of sleep.
-You’re not going to gain anything tonight or lose anything come springtime.
-The sun doesn’t set any sooner or stay up any longer because of DST.
-All you’re doing is shifting an hour of darkness at the start of the day to the end of the day.
-And you only get to do that because last spring, you had your circadian rhythms thrown into chaos when the clocks sprang forward — a dumb expression albeit one beloved by news commentators, because clocks don’t just spring forward on their own.
+The truth is, you’re not going to gain anything tonight or lose anything come springtime.
+The sun doesn’t set any sooner or stay up any longer when we have Daylight Saving Time.
+All DST does is shift an hour of darkness from the end of the day to the start of the day, and the demise of it vice-versa.
+Nonetheless, your circadian rhythms are thrown into chaos every time the clocks spring forward or fall back.
+And even in this grand technological age, plenty of clocks don’t just spring or fall on their own.
 They have to be pushed or prodded or spun or clicked forward — by you.

-Do you know why we have Daylight Saving Time (frequently and incorrectly referred to as Daylight Savings Time, like time is something you can take to the bank)?
+Do you know why we have Daylight Saving Time (frequently and incorrectly referred to as Daylight Savings Time, like minutes and hours are something you can take to the bank)?
 You always heard it was Ben Franklin, right?
 It was Ben Franklin, but he was making a joke.
-It was just one of the suggestions he made in a satirical article about how to get the lazy Parisians to wake up earlier.
-Some of the others?
-Taxing shutters, rationing candles, and firing off cannons at dawn.
-So, no. Just because it came from the brain of Ben Franklin doesn’t mean it’s right, or even serious.
+It was just one of several suggestions he made in an anonymous satirical article about how to get the lazy Parisians to wake up earlier.
+Some of the others: taxing window shutters, rationing candles, and firing off cannons at dawn.
+So, no. Just because something came from the brain of Ben Franklin doesn’t mean it’s right, or even serious.
 If he’d been serious, would he have published that article anonymously?

 But guess who did get Daylight Saving Time going?
 Germany and its World War I ally Austria-Hungary, who used it to conserve coal.
-As soon as the war ended, the Germans and everybody else dropped that idea like a hot potato and went back to good old standard time.
-Except in a few cities that continued DST as a local option.
+As soon as the war ended, the Germans and everybody else dropped that idea like a hot potato and went back to good old standard time, except for a few cities that continued DST as a local option.
 One of which, of course, was Philadelphia.
 The whole country reverted to DST, now rechristened “War Time,” from 1942 to 1945.
 After that, it was back to local picking-and-choosing.
 By 1966, 100 million Americans were living under DST because of local laws.
-Congress said F that and passed the Uniform Time Act of 1966, with the “saving” to begin on the last Sunday in April and end on the last Sunday of October.
+Congress said to hell with that and passed the Uniform Time Act of 1966, with the “saving” to begin on the last Sunday in April and end on the last Sunday of October.
 States that weren’t having any could opt out.
 Guess who didn’t?
-Today we get even more daylight-saving: Since 2007, DST has begun on the second Sunday of March and ended on the last Sunday of October.
+Today, we get even more daylight-saving: Since 2007, DST has begun on the second Sunday of March; it now ends on the first Sunday in November.
 Yippee.

 So, who likes Daylight Saving?
 People who make money off it, duh.
-That includes golf courses and other sports and tourism interests, along with retailers, who are pleased that people have an extra hour of daylight to squander dropping bucks in their establishments, though now that we’re all shopping online, that argument’s got tatters.
+That includes golf courses and other sports and tourism interests, along with retailers, who are pleased that come spring, people have an extra hour of daylight to squander dropping bucks in their establishments, though now that we’re all shopping online, that argument’s got tatters.
 Who doesn’t like DST?
 Me and all the millions of other Americans who don’t get enough sleep.
 Also, farmers, but they’re preoccupied with filing for bankruptcy.
 Who else?
 All intelligent folks everywhere.

 The thing is, America, DST merely grants you the illusion that you can manipulate the fourth dimension.
 You can’t.
 You’re not Doc Brown.
 Even Doc Brown isn’t Doc Brown.
-Did you notice how old he looked in his Back to the Future Day YouTube video?
+Do you remember how old he looked in that Back to the Future Day YouTube video a while back?
 Human beings have arranged their lives around the rising and setting of the sun for millions of years.
 It’s typical modern hubris to think we can improve on that.
 Daylight Saving Time is killing us.
-It increases your chances of having a heart attack, increases air pollution, decreases economic production, causes skin cancer, and has been linked to increased rates of depression and suicide.
+It increases your chances of having a heart attack or stroke, increases air pollution, decreases economic production, causes skin cancer, and has been linked to increased rates of depression and suicide.
 It’s damned inconvenient, and nonsensical, too.
-Why disrupt our lives this way every spring and then disrupt them all over again come fall?
+Why disrupt our lives this way every fall and then disrupt them all over again come spring?
 The only possible plus of DST is that it served as a reminder to put new batteries in your smoke detectors, but now that those come with 10-year batteries, even that’s moot.
-The only people still arguing in favor of Daylight Saving Time are dissolute drunks who live for that one extra hour at the bar every autumn, plus fans of Volksgemeinschaft, entomologists and golfers.
+The only people still arguing in favor of Daylight Saving Time are dissolute drunks who live for that one extra hour at the bar every autumn, plus neo-Nazis, entomologists and golfers.
 And who wants to be on their side?

 Follow @SandyHingston on Twitter.